-Before joining the Policy Practice, William Kingsmill, was Senior Governance Advisor to Obialgeli Ezekwesili, Vice President for the Africa Region, at the World Bank for two years.
-His work at the Bank focused on two themes: governance issues in resource rich economies; and the role of new partners in Africa, including China.
-Prior to working in the Bank he was acting Director for Policy at the UK's Department for International Development (DFID), and head of the Growth and Investment Group.
-From 2003-05 he was Country Director for DFID in Nigeria, and before that he worked for DFID in London as a Senior Economic Adviser in the Caribbean (1996-99), and in East Africa (1989-93) based in Kenya.
+Before joining the Policy Practice, William was Senior Governance Advisor to Obialgeli Ezekwesili, Vice President for the Africa Region, at the World Bank.
+His work at the Bank focused in particular on governance issues in resource rich economies and the role of new partners in Africa, including China.
+Prior to that he worked at the then UK DFID for nearly 30 years, ultimately as acting Director for Policy.
+He was head of the Growth and Investment Group 2006-08.
+He was Country Director for DFID in Nigeria 2003-05, and before that he worked for DFID in London as a Senior Economic Adviser.
+He was based in the Caribbean 1996-99, and in East Africa 1989-93.
 He worked for the European Commission in Brussels on the design and implementation of the new European-Mediterranean Partnership 1994-96.
 From 1983-85 William worked for the Botswana Government the Ministry of Mineral Resources and Water Affairs.
 He has a BA in Economics, and MA in Public and Industrial Economics from the University of Newcastle-upon-Tyne in Britain.
 He was a VSO in Papua New Guinea 1978-79.